joeyvanlierop/Boids/README.md

 - [x] As a user, I want to be able to add a boid to a world
 - [x] As a user, I want to be able to move all boids in a world
 - [x] As a user, I want to be able to view the list of all boids in a world
+- [x] As a user, I want to be able to automatically save a world when the program quits
+- [x] As a user, I want to be able to optionally load my world file when the program starts

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)